bright/new-www/content/blog/choosing-mvp-tech-stack-in-2023-what-a-startup-founder-should-know.md

 Nowadays, JavaScript is your first-to-go language.
 If your development team or agency uses **TypeScript**, that’s even better because it optimizes the coding process.
 However, JS and TS will be nothing without the framework.

 There are a few frameworks to consider: **React, Angular, or Vue.js**.
 In our opinion, React is the number one option.
 According to the StackOverflow 2023 Survey React is the most popular framework by professional developers.
 [Over 40% of professional developers use React at work](https://survey.stackoverflow.co/2023).

+### Mobile development stack for MVP

+* Native app development: Swift (iOS), Kotlin (Android)
+* Hybrid app development: React Native / Flutter

+If you go with native app development, then you should use languages recommended by Apple or Android. **Swift** is used for iOS app development and **Kotlin** for Android.

+If you opt for hybrid development, then you should decide between **React Native or Flutter**.
+The smartest way might be to choose the one that is more familiar to your development team or MVP agency.

+### Cloud development